dptNHS/HelloGit/README.md

 # HelloGit
-test git use cases: this text added on mrshine and mod on github
+test git use cases: this text added on mrshine modified on mrshine